-Even if you have a low-tech business, your business partners may expose you to digital threats.
-Banks, credit-reporting agencies and major retailers have all betrayed their customer’s data.
+Even if you have a low-tech business, your business partners may accidentally expose you to digital threats.
+Banks, credit-reporting agencies, and major retailers have all unintentionally compromised their customers’ data.

 Cybersecurity powered by AI may be able to provide more protection than other types of programs.
-Instead of dealing with threats after losses, AI security programs look for unusual activity.
-They can stop attacks or raise alerts earlier.
+Instead of dealing with threats after losses, AI security programs look for unusual activity to stop attacks or raise alerts earlier.

-AI can also look for irregularities in other systems like inventory and accounting.
-It may see signs of illegal activity.
+AI can also look for irregularities in other systems, like inventory and accounting, to find signs of illegal activity.

-Now, the plumbing supply company starts marketing to a whole new group of customers.
-After learning about their new customer, they can brag about how trendy they are on social media.
-Moreover, they can share light-fixture plans or instructional videos with their fans.
+The plumbing-supply company now sees an opportunity and starts marketing to a whole new group of customers.
+After learning about the new customer, the company can highlight how trendy and modern it is on social media.
+Moreover, the company can share light-fixture plans or instructional videos with followers.

-CRM software can learn about your customers.
-With each order, it can understand what they need and how they interact with your business.
+CRM software is another example of a helpful AI tool that small businesses can use to learn about customers.
+With each order, it understands more about what they need and how they interact with your business.

-The plumbing supply company with CRM software learns that Harry’s Happy Plumbers order pipes and pipe glue every three months.
-Using that knowledge, they offer Harry a coupon for his next pipe-and-glue order 2.5 months after his last purchase.
+The plumbing-supply company with CRM software learns that Harry’s Happy Plumbers (HHP) orders pipes and pipe glue every three months.
+Using that knowledge, the supply company’s AI offers HHP a coupon for its next pipe and glue order two and a half months after the last purchase.

-CRM could also send Harry information on new products appropriate for his business.
+CRM software could also automatically send HHP information on new appropriate products based on prior purchases.